altocodenl/tagaway/readme.md

    - Warn of leaving page if upload is ongoing.

 - Upload
-   - Allow only valid images and videos of certain formats.
+   - Allow only valid pivs of certain formats.
    - Auto thumbnail generation.
    - Server-side encryption (onto S3).
    - Store original pivs in S3 and pivs + thumbnails locally.
-   - Ignore images that already were uploaded (by hash check, ignoring metadata), but add their tags to the already existing files.
+   - Ignore pivs that already were uploaded (by hash check, ignoring metadata), but add their tags to the already existing files.
    - Upload files from folder selection, files selection & drop.
-   - If uploading from folder, use folder name (and optional subfolders) as tags for the images contained in them.
+   - If uploading from folder, use folder name (and optional subfolders) as tags for the pivs contained in them.
    - See progress when uploading files, using a progress bar.
    - Add one or more tags to the upcoming upload batch.
    - See previous uploads.